dbeaudoinfortin/HeatMaps/README.md

 </dependency>
 ```

-And invoke the HeatMap rendering by calling the rend() method:
+Customize your heat map using the builder class and render it by calling `HeatMap.render()`:

 ```java
 HeatMap.builder()